mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 While I'm biased towards Svelte this guide isn't going to beat you over the head how what you're using is wrong and is just concerned with comparing the frameworks.

-I decided not to use TypeScript in the examples to solely focus on the frameworks but you can find the [complete typed examples on GitHub](https://github.com/JoysOfCode/react-svelte).
+I decided not to use TypeScript in the examples to solely focus on the frameworks but you can find the complete typed examples on [GitHub](https://github.com/JoysOfCode/react-svelte).

 ## Components

-Let's start with a classic counter example in React!
+Let's start with a classic counter example in React.

 ```tsx:Components.tsx showLineNumbers
 import { useState } from 'react'